-This information describes the warning signs of melanoma and will help teach you how to do a monthly skin exam using your photo kit.
-You can do the exam yourself or with the help of a family member or friend.
+This information describes the warning signs of melanoma and teaches you how to do a monthly skin exam using your photo kit.
+You can do the exam yourself or with the help of a spouse, partner, family member or friend.

 Warning signs of melanoma are often called the “ABCDEs” of melanoma.

-Look for the following on any moles or spots on your skin:
+Look for the following warning signs on any moles or spots on your skin:

-A - Asymmetry: One half doesn’t match the appearance of the other half.
+A - Asymmetry: One half of the mole doesn’t look like of the other half.

-B - Border: The borders (edges) are uneven and irregular.
+B - Border: The borders (edges) of the mole are uneven and irregular.

-C - Color: The color is not uniform.
-A number of different shades of brown, tan, or black could appear.
+C - Color: The mole is more than one color.
+Different shades of brown, tan, red, or black could appear.

-D - Diameter: The diameter is more than 6 millimeters (about the size of a pencil eraser).
+D - Diameter: The mole is bigger than 6 millimeters, which is about the size of a pencil eraser.

-E - Evolution: There is a change in the size, shape, symptoms (such as itching or tenderness), surface (especially bleeding), or color.
+E - Evolution: The mole is changing in any way.
+This includes a change in the size, shape, texture, color, or surface (such as bleeding) or any new symptoms, such as itching or tenderness.

 Another warning sign of melanoma is called the “ugly ducking mole.”
 This is a mole or spot on your skin that looks or feels different than similar ones on your body.Back to top